Join our growing community of supporters

 Support Our Work (Sub menu)

-Take on a personal challenge or take part with a team of friends or colleagues.
+Take on a personal challenge or take part with a team of friends or colleagues to raise funds for Bore Place, home of the Commonwork Trust.
 You can take part wherever you are - on your commute, in your local park, or out on a run - and improve your health and wellbeing whilst raising funds to make a real difference to our work.

 Over 200 young people take part in educational outdoor learning experiences at Bore Place each week, the majority of whom have special educational needs and disabilities.
 We also work to protect and enhance wildlife habitats across our 500 acres of publicly accessible land, supporting biodiversity.

-Step 3: Click to set up your team challenge JustGiving page to share about your team, your steps achieved and funds raised.
+You can set up your team challenge page on our JustGiving page to share about your team, achievements and funds raised.

 Thank you for your support!
-Every fundraiser makes a real difference to the work we can carry out each year, enabling a world where people and nature really can work together.
+Every fundraiser makes a real difference to the work we can carry out each year, enabling a world where people and nature can work and thrive together.

 For any questions and to find out more please contact: supportus@boreplace.org